debiki/gatsby-talkyard-demo/src/pages/demo-and-installation/index.md

 Lightweight, just 140 kb javascript (compare with Disqus, about 750 kb).

 This website is a static Gatsby blog, with Talkyard comments below each blog post — look at the bottom of the pages.
+Talkyard is forum software too, with chat and Q&A features — so you can create a community for your website, integrated with the blog comments.

 Demo video: